-Kamloops Residential Real Estate Market on Track for Spring Season
+Kamloops Residential Real Estate Market Activity Picks Up Pace Heading into Spring

-The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw an increase in the townhouse category for the second consecutive month; up 1.7% coming in at $527,300 compared to the March 2022.
-The benchmark price for single-family homes and condominiums both saw percentage decreases in year-over-year comparisons of 10.7% and 5.5% respectively.
+The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw a percentage increase of 2.1% compared to March 2025 in the single-family housing sub-category, coming in at $675,400.
+The townhome housing category saw a benchmark price decrease of 1.9%, coming in at $498,100.
+The benchmark price for condominiums saw a decrease of 5.4% in year-over-year comparison coming in at $360,100.

 Given the high stakes on such a significant financial transaction, home sellers and buyers can benefit from the knowledge and skills of a practiced REALTOR®.
 Contact your local REALTOR® to find out more about the real estate market and how they can help you achieve your real estate goals.